-Insofar as feasible the soil should be of good physical condition.
 Stiff sticky clay, gravel or sand are definitely not good for level lawns and they are impossible for slopes.

 Fertilize Liberally.
 This is important in preparation for any lawn seeding, an absolute must where turf will be struggling against severe erosion.
-A generous supply of lawn food is needed starting at the surface to a depth of four inches.
-If there is a possibility of the soil being acid lime should be incorporated.
+A generous supply of lawn food is needed to a depth of four inches.
+If soil is acid, incorporate lime.